Places

 Is dreaming about a hotel room a bad sign?

-Dreaming of a hotel room is not inherently negative.
-It often reflects personal transitions, feelings of comfort, or a need for change in your life.
+Dreaming of a hotel room is not inherently bad.
+It often highlights transitions or temporary states, prompting reflection on what changes in your life might mean.

 02